pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Many other details such as neural network architecture are also important, and there has been much innovation here.
 But one of the more reliable ways to improve an algorithm’s performance today is still to (i) train a bigger network and (ii) get more data.

 ## Setting up development and test sets

 ### Development and test sets

-Let’s return to our earlier cat pictures example: You run a mobile app, and users are uploading pictures of many different things to your app.
+You run a mobile app, and users are uploading pictures of many different things to your app.
 You want to automatically find the cat pictures.

 Your team gets a large training set by downloading pictures of cats (positive examples) and non-cats (negative examples) off of different websites.
 They split the dataset 70%/30% into training and test sets.
 Using this data, they build a cat detector that works well on the training and test sets.